Ukraine reports Russians trying to storm Mariupol plant

+The assault was reported by an advisor to Ukraine's presidential office as an estimated 1,000 civilians sheltered in the Azovstal plant alongside the remaining Ukrainian fighters, while Russian forces pressed their offensive elsewhere in the eastern Donbas region amid fierce Ukrainian counterattacks.

-Oleksiy Arestovich, an advisor to the head of Ukraine’s presidential office, said during a briefing on Saturday that the Russian forces have resumed air strikes on Azovstal and were trying to storm it.
+The presidential advisor, Oleksiy Arestovich, said during a briefing that Russian forces had resumed air strikes on the massive seaside plant and were trying to storm it, which would represent a reversal from an order Russian President Vladimir Putin gave two days earlier.

-“The enemy is trying to completely suppress resistance of the defenders of Mariupol in the area of Azovstal,” Arestovich said.

-Arestovich’s statement came two days after Russian Defense Minister Sergei Shoigu reported to President Vladimir Putin that the whole of Mariupol, with the exception of Azovstal, had been “liberated” by the Russians.

-Putin ordered the Russian military to not to storm the plant and instead to block it off in an apparent attempt to stifle the remaining pocket of resistance there.
+Russian Defense Minister Sergei Shoigu reported to Putin on Thursday that the whole of Mariupol, with the exception of Azovstal, had been “liberated” by the Russians.
+At the time, Putin ordered him not to send Russian troops into the plant but instead to block off the facility, an apparent attempt to starve out the Ukrainians and force them to surrender.

-Ukrainian officials have estimated that about 2,000 of their troops are inside the plant along with about 1,000 sheltering in the facility's underground tunnels.
+Ukrainian officials have estimated that about 2,000 of their troops are inside the plant along with the civilians sheltering in the facility's underground tunnels.
+Arestovic said the Ukrainian forces were trying to counter the new attacks.

-Arestovich says the Ukrainian fighters are still holding on despite the resumed attacks and are even trying to counter them.

-KYIV, Ukraine (AP) — Women and children sheltering inside a steel plant in the shattered Ukrainian port city of Mariupol said they longed to see the sun, according to a video released Saturday, as Russian troops pressed their offensive in the eastern Donbas region against fierce resistance.

-The Azov Regiment of Ukraine’s National Guard, which has members holed up in the Azovstal steel plant along with other soldiers and civilians, released footage of around two dozen women and children, some of whom said they had been in the mill's underground tunnels for two months.
+Earlier Saturday, the Azov Regiment of Ukraine’s National Guard, which has members holed up in the plant, released footage of around two dozen women and children, some of whom said they had been in the mill’s underground tunnels for two months and longed to see the sun.

-The regiment's deputy commander, Sviatoslav Palamar, told The Associated Press the video was shot Thursday.
-The contents could not be independently verified.
-Both Ukrainian and Russian authorities have said the Azovstal plant is the last remaining defense stronghold in Mariupol, which has been under siege since the start of Russia's invasion of Ukraine.

 “We want to see peaceful skies, we want to breathe in fresh air,” one woman in the video said.
 “You have simply no idea what it means for us to simply eat, drink some sweetened tea.
 For us, it is already happiness.”

-“We really want to get out of here safely, so that no one gets hurt,” the girl pleads.

-Russian President Vladimir Putin declared victory in Mariupol earlier this week and ordered his forces not to storm the steel plant but to seal it off in an apparent bid to starve out the Ukrainians and force them to surrender.
-The southern city is of strategic importance to Moscow and has become a symbol of Ukraine's dogged resistance to the invasion.

-Over 20,000 civilians have been killed in Mariupol during the nearly two-month siege, Satellite images released this week showed what appeared to be mass graves near Mariupol, and local officials accused Russia of burying thouands of civilians to conceal the slaughter taking place there.
+Over 20,000 civilians have been killed in Mariupol during the nearly two-month siege.
+Satellite images released this week showed what appeared to be mass graves near Mariupol, and local officials accused Russia of burying thousands of civilians to conceal the slaughter taking place there.

-Ukrainian officials were trying again Saturday to evacuate women, children and older adults from Mariupol after many previous attempts failed.
-The effort was to get underway at midday “if everything goes according to plan,” Deputy Prime Minister Iryna Vereshchuk said on the messaging app Telegram.
+Ukrainian officials had said they were trying again Saturday to evacuate women, children and older adults from Mariupol after many previous attempts failed.
+Deputy Prime Minister Iryna Vereshchuk said on the messaging app Telegram that the effort was to get underway at midday, but it wasn’t clear how the new assault on the plant would affect any possible evacuation.

 Russia has pulled a dozen crack military units from Mariupol to bolster the offensive elsewhere in the eastern Donbas region, while other troops continue to keep the remaining Ukrainian troops in the city pinned in the plant, Ukrainian officials said.